GarryChen-site/Zero-To-Master/SICP/sicp.md

 The function *greater_or_equal*, when applied to two numbers, behaves the same as the operator >=.
 Unary operators have higher precedence than binary operators, which makes the parentheses in this example necessary.

+#### Exercise 1.1

+#### Exercise 1.2

+#### Exercise 1.3

+#### Exercise 1.4

+#### Exercise 1.5

+### Example: Square Roots by Newtom's Method

+Functions, as introduced above, are much like ordinary mathematical functions.
+They specify a value that is determined by one or more parameters.But there is an important difference between mathematical functions and computer functions.Computer functions must be effective.

 ## Reference

 * [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/books/structure-and-interpretation-computer-programs-1)